 |Neoprene||Noxious fumes||It can be cut, but produces dirty smoke and noxious gasses|

 The laser can cut or etch.
-The materials that the laser can cut materials like wood, paper, cork, and some kinds of plastics.
-Etching can be done on almost anything, wood, cardboard, plastic, marble, stone, tile, and glass
+The laser can cut materials like wood, paper, cork, and some kinds of plastics.
+Etching can be done on almost anything, including wood, cardboard, plastic, marble, stone, tile, or glass.

 |Many woods||1/4"||Avoid oily/resinous woods||Oily or resinous woods may catch fire.|

 |Plywood/Composite woods||1/4"||These contain glue, and may not cut as well as solid wood.|

 |MDF/Engineered woods||1/4"||These are okay to use but char more easily when cut.|